The greatest South African major champion will take his honorary place on Augusta National’s first tee with his Big Three mates.

 What’s currently missing for the 76th Masters is the bridge between Gary Player and Charl Schwartzel – Ernie Els.

 For the first time since 1994 when he finished eighth as a Masters rookie two months before claiming the first of three major titles at the U.S. Open, Els isn’t yet qualified to participate in the Masters.
 After 18 seasons of being one of the most endearing figures at Augusta, tournament officials haven’t seemed inclined to throw the Big Easy a lifeline with a special exemption.

 “The deal is you’ve got to qualify for the Masters – all the players know that,” said Els, who was within two pars of doing just that last Sunday at Innisbrook’s Copperhead course before yipping a short putt on the final hole to miss out on a playoff.
 “I’m not even sure what the criteria is for getting an invite.
 I don’t want to get involved there.
 If I get one, good.
 If I don’t, it’s fine.
 It’s one of those things.
 I know that I’m not qualified and that’s it.”

-Els could climb from 62nd into the top 50 with a second- or solo third-place finish this week at Bay Hill (unless Augustan Charles Howell finishes second or better or Matteo Manassero wins in Morocco).
+Els could climb from 62nd into the top 50 with a second- or solo third-place finish today at Bay Hill (unless Augustan Charles Howell finishes second or better or Matteo Manassero wins in Morocco).
 He started today’s final round tied for third, three behind leader Tiger Woods.